General Overview of Treatment of Assets

 Types of Assets Considered

-To determine eligibility for financial assistance at Harvard Law School, we factor all asset types (liquid and non-liquid) into the calculation of our expected student contribution from assets.
+To determine eligibility for financial assistance at Harvard Law School, we factor all asset types (liquid and non-liquid) into the calculation of our expected student resources from assets.
 This includes, but is not limited to, the following asset types listed in order of general decreasing liquidity:

 - cash (includes gifts, prizes, inheritances, etc.),